-To make allowance for the cost (or part of the cost) of acquiring or selling assets for a fund (transaction costs), under the Trust Deed we can adjust the unit price upwards (by establishing a buy price) or downwards (by establishing a sell price).
+To make allowance for the cost (or part of the cost) of acquiring or selling assets for a fund (transaction costs), under the Trust Deed we can adjust the price for buying a unit upwards (by establishing a buy price) or adjust the price for selling a unit downwards (by establishing a sell price).
 We can determine this allowance, and whether or when it is applied.
 These allowances (if any) are retained by the funds and not by us.
 We currently do not apply this allowance when calculating unit prices.